-Page 2 of 3 - When a chef icon is indicated on the menu, Sandgren said that indicates the meal is homemade or made from scratch.
+When a chef icon is indicated on the menu, Sandgren said that indicates the meal is homemade or made from scratch.

 "The push is that we are moving towards the healthier option of homemade or made-from- scratch items," Sandgren said, saying this option allows the kitchen staff to control the calories and fat and amount of sodium that goes into each meal.

 Taher is a chef based company that focuses on chef basics of offering home-made or made-from-scratch meals that include healthy ingredients in a 'grab-and-go' environment.
 Taher has been a zero transfat company for the past seven years.

 Cselovski reiterated that the switch was made to Taher Food Service this past year because they offered made-from-scratch items that reduce calories, fat and sodium intake.